-- 1.1 Save as otherwise permitted by law, at any meeting the Chairman of the Trust shall be the final authority on the interpretation of Standing Orders (on which he should be advised by the Chief Executive and Secretary). - 1.2 Terms used in these Standing Orders have the meaning given to them in the Constitution. - 1.3 Words importing the masculine gender include the feminine gender and vice versa.
+- 1.1 Save as otherwise permitted by law, the Chair of the Trust shall be the final authority on the interpretation of Standing Orders (on which he or she should be advised by the Chief Executive and Secretary). - 1.2 Terms used in these Standing Orders have the meaning given to them in the Constitution. - 1.3 Words importing the masculine gender include the feminine gender and vice versa.